How to Handle a Late-Paying Client in the UAE Without Damaging the Relationship

 The VAT Consideration

-An important point for VAT-registered businesses: VAT is due to the FTA based on the tax point of the supply, which is typically the date of the invoice or the date of delivery of the service — not the date of payment.
-This means you may be required to pay VAT to the FTA before you have received payment from your client.
+An important practical consideration: VAT is due to the FTA based on the tax point of the supply, which is typically the date of the invoice — not the date of payment.
+This means you may have already remitted VAT to the FTA on a supply for which you have not received payment.

 Maintaining the Relationship